 The premise of a GLO is simple.

-The campaign is no win, no fee, so if you sign up and we don’t win in court you pay absolutely nothing.
+The campaign is no win, no fee so if you signed up and we don’t win in Court you pay absolutely nothing (as we have insurance to cover any adverse costs).

 You and the other claimants will be represented by Milberg London LLP, a global law firm that has vast experience in handling similar claims.